mjz-smu/codelab_instructions/README.md

     ./data/samples_mart/results_table_schema.json
 ```

-#### Step 5
+### Query sample data in BigQuery

-You can then see your data using the command-line `bq` tool, again, in
+You can see your data using the command-line `bq` tool, again, in Cloud Shell.
-Cloud Shell.

 ```
 bq query 'SELECT * FROM samples_mart.results LIMIT 200'
 ```

-You can then see your data using the
+You can also see your data using the
 [BigQuery UI](https://console.cloud.google.com/bigquery).

 Use the **Query View** to run a simple query that shows your results.